2sic/2sxc-docs/2sxc Docs Generator/basics/platforms/architecture/architecture.md

 uid: Basics.Platforms.Architecture.Index
 ---

-# EAV / 2sxc / DNN Architecture
+# EAV / 2sxc / Dnn Architecture

 2sxc is simple to use, but to enable that, it's pretty sophisticated on the inside.
 We'll give you an overview here, so you can better understand what you are using.